By Reagan Knopp

 Now I have a question for Democrats.
-How strong are those institutions if they cant be can be watered down and adjusted to fit the needs of a Democratic supermajority?
+How strong are those institutions if they can be watered down and adjusted to fit the needs of a Democratic supermajority?

 My hope is that when Rep. Breese Iverson is vindicated and Brad Witt resigns in shame, Rule 27 will be reformed to resist attempts to influence the process by the powerful or the partisan.

 At this moment, the flexibility of Rule 27 is not a bug.
 It’s a feature.